rsyslog/rsyslog/source/configuration/modules/impstats.rst

 consideration when testing and troubleshooting.

 Note that loading this module has some impact on rsyslog performance.
-Depending on settings, this impact may be noticable for high-load environments, but in general the overhead is pretty light.
+Depending on settings, this impact may be noticeable for high-load environments, but in general the overhead is pretty light.

 **Note that there is a** `rsyslog statistics online